 Whistles

-I am now making an Irish Whistle in the key of D. As with my Rudall flute model, I initially designed this whistle for myself.
+I make an Irish Whistle in the key of D. As with my Rudall flute model, I initially designed this whistle for myself.
 What I wanted in a whistle was something that felt a bit like a Sindt, with more volume, and better intonation on certain notes.
 I want to lean into the bell note, and have a clean break between octaves.
 I like a bit of that chiffy sound, but not too much.
 And I wanted the octaves to be balanced, the second octave not overly loud compared to the first, especially the high A and B. This whistle has been designed to achieve these goals.

-I did some redesign work to make this whistle more production worthy, and this is the first of the new design.
-As such, I sent it out to a customer and friend before properly photographing it.
-It's seen here on a pub table with poor lighting.
-I hope to update these as soon as another whistle is ready.
 All my whistles will have a wood head and brass body.
 The combination of materials yields a bit of that traditional sound, like a Generation or Feadog, while the wood head helps to mellow out the second octave.
 The head uses delrin in the mouthpiece, which I find less conducive to moisture issues in the windway.

 GARRET BARY _ LADY'S BONNET.wav

 Unfortunately, I cannot devote a lot of time to whistle making.
 I have a waiting list for the whistles, and will make them as I have time, with flute production being the priority.
-There are days when I have a spare hour or so at the end of the day, and I will use that time to make whistles and parts for whistles.
+There are days when I have a spare hour or so at the end of the day, and I might use that time to make whistles and parts for whistles.
 I cannot give a firm date for completion, but if you would like one, please get in touch to get on the waiting list.
 Price is currently $350.

 Whistle_Crawford.mov